nvm-sh/nvm/README.md

 - [macOS Troubleshooting](#macos-troubleshooting)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## About
+nvm is a version manager for [node.js](https://nodejs.org/en/), designed to be installed per-user, and invoked per-shell. `nvm` works on any POSIX-compliant shell (sh, dash, ksh, zsh, bash), in particular on these platforms:  unix, macOS, and windows WSL.

 <a id="installation-and-update"></a>
 <a id="install-script"></a>